What is Eye Lift Surgery?

 - Eyes squinting

-Doctors customize each surgical plan according to the person’s present features and their desired outcome.
-The plan is only complete once the doctor and person have agreed.
+Doctors customize each surgical plan according to your present features and desired outcome.
+The surgeon may also show the blepharoplasty results using computer imaging technology.

 During Surgery